For us, it’s a landmark in our portfolio that perfectly demonstrates how we look beyond a simple façade to build something that lasts.

 Developing 1 Sherwood Street

-The new screen is being built on a standalone structure, which frees up everything behind it.
+The new screen has been built on a standalone structure, which has freed up everything behind it.

 We’ve secured consent to develop 142,000 sq ft of space in 1 Sherwood Street, and will be starting detailed design later this year.